0604775/0604775-hmwk2/HINTS.md

 ## Hints

+For this exercise, you will need to create a set of factors using tuples.
-This exercise deals with custom equality.
-For more information see [this page.](http://www.loganfranken.com/blog/687/overriding-equals-in-c-part-1/)
+For more information on tuples, see [this link](https://msdn.microsoft.com/en-us/library/system.tuple(v=vs.110).aspx).